2021 OHIO ORGANIC CORN PERFORMANCE TEST

 The purpose of the Ohio Organic Corn Performance Test (OOCPT) is to evaluate certified organic corn hybrids for grain yield and other important agronomic characteristics.
 Results of the test can assist farmers in selecting hybrids best suited to their farming operations and production environments.
 Corn hybrids differ considerably in yield potential, standability, maturity, and other agronomic characteristics that affect profitable crop production.
 Hybrid selection should be based on proven performance from multiple test locations and years.
 The presentation of data does not imply endorsement of any hybrid by The Ohio State University.

-Seed companies marketing organic corn hybrids in Ohio are invited to enter hybrids in the test.
-An entry fee is charged to cover expenses.
-In 2020, companies were permitted to enter an unlimited number of hybrids.
-The tests were conducted on certified organic fields at Apple Creek (West Badger Farm) and Wooster (Fry Farm) in Wayne County and Lindsey in Sandusky County and were intensively managed for nutrients and weed control.
+Seed companies marketing organic corn hybrids in Ohio are invited to submit hybrids for evaluation.
+In 2021, companies were permitted to enter an unlimited number of hybrids and an entry fee is charged to cover operating expenses.
+The tests were conducted on certified organic fields at Apple Creek (West Badger Farm) and Wooster (Fry Farm) in Wayne County and were intensively managed for nutrients and weed control.
 Each hybrid entry was evaluated using four replications per site in a randomized complete block design.
 Hybrids were planted either in an early or full season maturity trial based on relative maturity information provided by the companies.
 The relative maturity of hybrid entries in the early maturity trial were 106 days or earlier; the relative maturity of hybrid entries in the full season trial were 107 days or later.
 Hybrids were planted with an Almaco Seed Pro 360 vacuum plot planter with SkyTrip GPS.
 Each plot consisted of four 30-inch rows 25 feet long with the center two rows utilized for data collection.
 The planting rates and target final stands are determined by known field history and yield goals.
 Soil amendments were applied according to recommended cultural practices for obtaining optimum grain yields.
-Details concerning the establishment and management of each 2020 test are listed in footnotes below the tables.
+Details concerning the establishment and management of each 2021 test are listed in footnotes below the tables.

 MEASUREMENTS AND RECORDS